PhilJay/MPAndroidChart/README.md

 Demo
 -----

 For a brief overview of the most important features, please download the **PlayStore Demo** [**MPAndroidChart Example.apk**](https://play.google.com/store/apps/details?id=com.xxmassdeveloper.mpchartexample) and try it out.
+The corresponding code for the demo-application is also included in this repository inside the **MPChartExample folder**.

 Features
 =======